teamtnt/php-stripe-webhook-tester/README.md

 ## Availabe versions and events

-Available versions and events can be found in the webhooks directory [webhooks directory](src/webhooks)
+Available versions and events can be found in the [webhooks directory](src/webhooks)
 ## Testing

 ``` bash